-Staff members in Psychological Services are assigned to specific elementary and secondary schools within the system (about 5-7 schools per staff person) and are responsible for providing a range of services to their schools.
+Staff members in Psychological Services are assigned to specific elementary and secondary schools within the system (about 5-7 schools per staff person) and are responsible for providing a range of services to their schools in identity affirming and culturally responsive ways.
 First and foremost, they are a resource to their school.
 They can act either as consultants to parents/guardians and teachers, or they can become directly involved with students through a formal referral process.
 Staff provides psychological consultation, psychological assessment and brief counselling.

 There is a staff member from Psychological Services assigned to every school in the Toronto District School Board.
 If you have concerns or questions, they are available to discuss them with you.
 To reach the professional assigned to your child's school, contact your child's school and speak to the principal, or contact the Chief of Psychological Services for your area: